My cyclist doesn’t pedal (well)?

 Finally, it may be that the road is too rigid.
 Coating the surface with a very thin layer of talcum powder can help to stop the sound.

-If the cyclist refuses to paddle, please investigate the following causes.
+If the cyclist refuses to pedal, please investigate the following causes.

 First, manually check if the transparent wheel rotates flawlessly.
 If so, there’s likely not enough friction between the wheel and the street surface.
 Carefully bending out the front fork resolves this problem.